unmanarc/rpi-headless-crypto-installer/README.md

 - A computer with Linux (tested with ubuntu 18.04/20.04 x86_64 and Fedora >=31)
 - An SD Card, I recommend at least 16Gb, with the U3 logo, from a well known provider.
+- Before the install, optionally for more security you can fill your sdcard with random data (eg. `pv /dev/urandom > /dev/sdX`), **be careful not to wipe your Hard Drive, you can use `lsblk` and `dmesg` to identify the right device path**

 ***